10% OFF BOOKS & MERCH WITH CODE EGG10! (T&Cs Apply)

 Alternatively, you may wish to consider performing your exam to video using an electronic kit, where you will have greater control over your volume balance.
 Many electronic drum modules provide the facility to plug in an audio device directly and allow the user to blend a backing track with the drum kit.
 However, we recognise that many drummers will prefer to play acoustic drum kits during assessment, so this approach is entirely optional.

-Please note that where there is evidence from the video that the candidate is not listening to a backing track while performing, this may affect the marks awarded, as not performing to a backing track where one is provided counts as Adapted Repertoire.
+Please note that where there is evidence from the video that the candidate is not listening to a backing track while performing, this may affect the marks awarded, as performing to a backing track (where one is provided) is a requirement of the exam.

 Microphone for use with mobile phones (check for handset compatibility):